wuriyanto48/yowes/README.md

 ## Yowes

-An experimental unix's like wget written in Go
+An experimental File downloader written in Go (unix's like wget written in Go)

 ### Install